 Beer lovers will have to wait a while longer to quench their thirsts at a downtown Lake Geneva church-turned-brewery.

-A brewery planned inside the former First Baptist Church has run into more delays that are being blamed on a slow permitting process at the state.
+A brewery planned inside the former First Baptist Church has run into more delays that the developer is blaming on a slow permitting process at the state.

 Schuld now says delays by state officials in Madison are causing him to postpone the opening until next spring.

 “We’re ready to go,” he said.
 “We’re just waiting for the state to approve our plans.”

 The project in the old church at 727 Geneva St. is pending before the Wisconsin Department of Safety and Professional Services, which reviews commercial building plans.

 Officials at the safety and professional services department could not be reached for comment.

 Schuld has been able to do some work, including roof repairs and new doors, and installation of some brewery equipment.
 He plans Nov.
 18 to seek city approval to demolish an old deck on the front of the building.

 “We’re just not sitting on our hands,” he said.

 Architect Ken Etten, who is working with Schuld, said the developer is working on final interior design plans for the old church, which still needs approval from the state.